ishaa-bht/DiagHer/Readme.md

 ### Disclaimer
 DiagHer is a decision support tool designed to assist healthcare providers.
-It does not replace clinical
+It does not replace clinical medical practioners.

 ---